The Scientific Consensus Has Often Turned Out to Be Wrong

 What about the 97% scientific consensus on global warming?

 There is no scientific consensus (97% or otherwise) for the hypothesis that human-produced C02 is causing CATASTROPHIC global warming.
 The consensus is for something very different.
-Read this peer-reviewed article about this.
+Read more about this here.